 Prerequisites for using Kubernetes RBAC on GKE cluster v1.11.x and older

 In GKE clusters using GKE v1.11.x and older, there is a limitation that Cloud IAM cannot grant the ability to create a Kubernetes RBAC Role or ClusterRole.
-However, the Kubernetes Engine Admin Cloud IAM role does grant users with the ability to create a Kubernetes RBAC RoleBinding or ClusterRoleBinding for any user, including themselves, which can be used to bind GCP users to predefined RBAC Roles.
+However, the Kubernetes Engine Admin Cloud IAM role does grant users with the ability to create a Kubernetes RBAC RoleBinding or ClusterRoleBinding for any user, including themselves, which can be used to bind Google Cloud users to predefined RBAC Roles.

 In particular, the